Hackney Diamonds: Recording

-In mid-2022, Paul McCartney suggested to guitarist Ronnie Wood the band look to Andrew Watt to continue their album and Jagger agreed, appreciating Watt's approach to producing new music from long-time acts.
+In mid-2022, Paul McCartney suggested producer Andrew Watt to guitarist Ronnie Wood to continue their work on an album and Jagger agreed, appreciating Watt's approach to producing new music from long-time acts.
 The band invited Watt to see them perform in Electric Lady Studios in late 2022 and he took over recording at Henson Recording Studios in Los Angeles by November of that year.
 Further recordings in late 2022 and early 2023 with Watt included McCartney playing bass guitar on two new Stones songs.
 Altogether, principal recording was about four weeks, followed by two weeks of overdubs, and Jagger's vocals recorded separately, only after the guitar work was finished.
 In June 2023, former bassist Bill Wyman announced that he had recorded with the band for the first time in 30 years based on a recommendation by Watt, and additional recordings with Elton John are included on the release.
 The album includes 2019 sessions that have the last studio work by Watts and the band's first studio work with drummer Steve Jordan.
 Final recording for the album began in December 2022, with 23 total tracks finished in January 2023 and mixing done in late February or early March.
 At the end, the band had enough material for a follow-up album, which vocalist Mick Jagger estimated was 75% done by the time that Hackney Diamonds was released.
 The recording process included multiple studios across the world and was captured by a documentary crew for the television special The Stones: Still Rolling.

 News reports have indicated that the album's name is London slang for the shattered glass left behind after burglars have smashed a window to break in, Hackney being an inner-city area of London historically associated with a high crime rate.
 Richards stated it refers to broken glass left over in the morning after "a good Saturday night that went bad".